josephschmitt/alexa-libby/README.md

   - Runtime: _Node.js 6.10_.
 You can choose the older version if you want, but if you do make sure to update the `.babelrc` file to tell babel to target the older verison of Node.
 If you don't know what that means, just go with 6.10.
-  - Code entry type: _Upload a .ZIP file_.
-(Instructions on generating this ZIP file are below)
+  - Code entry type: _Upload a .ZIP file_. ([You can grab the pre-built zip](https://github.com/josephschmitt/alexa-libby/releases/latest) and customize the config, or read on below for instructions on generating a ZIP from source)
   - Lambda function handler and role: Under **Existing role** choose `lambda_basic_execution`.

 Click Create lambda function and you're done.
 After you've created your Lambda function, look at the